 - You’re interested in leadership and ways in which we communicate with and influence people in different situations.

-- You’re keen to develop your understanding of leadership, teamwork and culture - in theory and in practice.
+- You’re keen to develop your understanding of leadership, teamwork and innovation - in theory and in practice.

 - You’d enjoy the experience of solving problems, working in groups and developing global skills that will be highly valued in your future career.